flatrocks/cookbook-appwatch/README.md

     <syslog timestamp> APP[app name]: ERROR Message here

+Including "ERROR" as shown in the message output indicates the detail level of the entry to logwatch.
-When logwatch --detail level is Low (\<5) only the error entries will be included oin the output.
+* When logwatch --detail level is Low (\<5) only the ERROR entries will be included in the output.
-When logwatch --detail level is Med (5) or higher, all entries will be included.
+* When logwatch --detail level is Med (5) or higher, all entries will be included.